eslint-community/eslint-plugin-eslint-plugin/docs/rules/require-meta-docs-url.md

 # require rules to implement a meta.docs.url property (require-meta-docs-url)

+⚒️ The `--fix` option on the [command line](https://eslint.org/docs/user-guide/command-line-interface#-fix) can automatically fix some of the problems reported by this rule.

 A rule can store the URL to its documentation page in `meta.docs.url`.
 This enables integration tools / IDEs / editors to conveniently provide the link to developers so that they can better understand the rule.

 ## Rule Details